reown-com/a2/README.md

 a team id and key id.
 Both are available from your Apple account and with both it is possible to send push notifications to one application.

-To see it used in a real project, take a look to the [XORC Notifications](https://github.com/xray-tech/xorc-notifications), which is a full-fledged consumer for sending push notifications.
+To see it used in a real project, take a look to the [Echo Server](https://github.com/walletconnect/echo-server), which is a project by WalletConnect to handle incoming webhooks and converting them to push notifications.

 ## Gotchas